 Can I make lemon tiramisu ahead of time?

-Yes, it’s best made the day before serving.
+Yes, it’s best made the day before serving, allowing the flavors to develop.

 How do I prevent soggy ladyfingers?

-Dip them very briefly—no more than 1–2 seconds.
+Dip them very briefly—no more than 1–2 seconds—to keep them from becoming overly soggy.

 Can I use bottled lemon juice?

-Fresh lemon juice is strongly recommended for best flavor.
+Fresh lemon juice is strongly recommended for the best flavor and authenticity.

 Is this dessert very sweet?